Craig Nicholls: Personal life

 By 2002, Nicholls had gained a reputation as an erratic performer.
-In August, The Vines performed "Get Free" on Late Show with David Letterman, with Nicholls trashing Hamish Rosser's drum kit.
+In August, The Vines performed Get Free on Late Show with David Letterman, with Nicholls destroying Hamish Rosser's drum kit.
 In December, they were prevented from performing on The Tonight Show with Jay Leno after Nicholls damaged the set during a rehearsal.
 His behaviour was seen as "a sign of stress and mental exhaustion".

-In May 2004, The Vines appeared at a promotional show for Triple M radio, where Nicholls bleated at the audience and demanded they not talk during the band's performance.
-When he heard a laugh, he said to the crowd, "Why the fuck are you laughing?
-You're all a bunch of sheep.
-Can you go baa?"
-An official photographer, Janie Barrett, snapped a picture of Nicholls, who allegedly kicked out at her, smashing her camera.
-As a result, Matthews left the stage and quit on the spot, later joining Youth Group.
-He would not perform with The Vines again for another 14 years.
+In May 2004, The Vines appeared at a promotional show for radio station Triple M, where Nicholls bleated at the audience and demanded they not talk during the band's performance.
+As a result of this and other aggressive behaviour by Nicholls, Matthews left the stage and quit the band with immediate effect.
+He later joined the band Youth Group and did not perform with The Vines again for another 14 years.
 Triple M subsequently banned the group's music from being broadcast by their station.
 Further performances on their Australian, United States, and European tours to promote their second album, Winning Days, were cancelled.

 In November 2004, accompanied by his brother Matt and his manager and friend Andy Kelly, Nicholls faced assault and malicious damage charges at Balmain Local Court in Sydney.
-During the ten-minute hearing, it was revealed that Nicholls has Asperger Syndrome.
-His condition had been suspected by road crew veteran Tony Bateman, who felt there was something clinically different with Nicholls and downloaded information about Asperger Syndrome, which he handed over to Kelly.
-Professor Tony Attwood, an autism spectrum disorders specialist, confirmed the diagnosis after seeing Nicholls and his family in August.
+During the hearing it was revealed that Nicholls has autism spectrum disorder.
+His condition had been suspected by road crew veteran Tony Bateman, and was confirmed by Tony Attwood, an autism spectrum disorder specialist, in August 2004.
 The judge dropped all charges against Nicholls on the condition that he seek immediate treatment.
-Nicholls yelled "I'm free!" upon leaving the courthouse.
 He was under medical treatment and therapy for six months, and stopped his intake of fast food and cannabis.
 He spoke about his condition in subsequent interviews.

-In November 2008, The Vines cancelled shows in Australia and Japan, as Nicholls' mental health had deteriorated over the previous month, and he required further help.
+In November 2008, The Vines cancelled shows in Australia and Japan, as Nicholls' mental health had deteriorated over the previous month.
 Nicholls was arrested on 13 October 2012 at his Sydney home on allegations he had assaulted his parents, and injured a responding police officer as he resisted arrest.
 He appeared before a judge at Sutherland Local Court on 17 October 2012, where a trial date of 14 November was set.
 The charges include "two counts of domestic assault, assault occasioning actual bodily harm, stalking and resisting arrest".

-In a 2014 Rolling Stone Australia article, Nicholls revealed that he had moved back into the family home in 2013 after receiving "medical intervention".
+In a 2014 Rolling Stone Australia article, Nicholls revealed that he had moved back into the family home in 2013 after receiving medical intervention.
 On the subject of his mental health, he said: